Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: Abstract

 \section{Abstract}

-{ We solve the first-order relativistic magnetohydrodynamics (MHD) within the linear-mode analysis performed near an equilibrium configuration in the fluid rest frame.
-We find two complete sets of analytic solutions for the four and two coupled modes with seven dissipative transport coefficients.
-The former set has been missing in the literature for a long time.
-Our method provides a simple and general algorithm for the solution search on an order-by-order basis in the derivative expansion, and can be applied to general sets of hydrodynamic equations.
+{ We address the linear-mode analysis performed near an equilibrium configuration in the fluid rest frame {with a dynamical magnetic field perturbed on a constant configuration.} We develop a simple and general algorithm for an analytic solution search that works on an order-by-order basis in the derivative expansion.
+This method can be applied to general sets of hydrodynamic equations.
+Applying our method to the first-order relativistic magnetohydrodynamics, we demonstrate that the method finds a complete set of solutions. } We obtain two sets of analytic solutions for the four and two coupled modes with seven dissipative transport coefficients.
+The former set has been missing in the literature for a long time {due to the difficulties originating from coupled degrees of freedom and strong anisotropy provided by a magnetic field}. {The newly developed method resolves these difficulties}.
 We also find that the small-momentum expansions of the solutions break down when the momentum direction is nearly perpendicular to an equilibrium magnetic field due to the presence of another small quantity, that is, a trigonometric function representing the anisotropy.
-We elaborate on the angle dependence of the solutions and provide alternative series representations that work near the right angle.
-Finally, we discuss the issues of causality and stability based on our analytic solutions and recent developments in the literature.
+We elaborate on the angle dependence of the solutions and provide alternative series representations that work near the right angle. { This identifies the origin of a discrepancy found in recent works. } Finally, we discuss the issues of causality and stability based on our analytic solutions and recent developments in the literature.